UNC Hussman School of Journalism and Media: History

 As of 1977, accreditation was granted on a sequence-by-sequence basis.
 As a test case in 1978, the school became the first journalism program in the nation to receive unit-wide accreditation.

 Richard Cole became dean in 1979 after Adams stepped down.
 The same year, Harry Amana became the school's first black faculty member.

 Carol Reuss revived public relations courses in 1980 – more than 50 years after Robert Madry taught two educational publicity courses.
 By 1982, PR was an optional specialization of the news-editorial sequence, and by 1991, public relations became a separate sequence.

-With Reed Sarratt as president, the school formed the Journalism Alumni and Friends Association (JAFA) on Jan.
-26, 1980.
+With Reed Sarratt as president, the school formed the Journalism Alumni and Friends Association (JAFA) on January 26, 1980.
 The group continues to keep alumni connected to the school.
 The N.C.
 Journalism Hall of Fame was created in 1981 to honor individuals who have made outstanding and career-long contributions to journalism.
 Honorees have to have been born in or become distinctly identified with North Carolina.
 Dean Cole and Gene Robert of the Philadelphia Inquirer created the school's Board of Visitors – now the Board of Advisers – during the 1988-89 academic year.
 The board is a vehicle to involve a variety of alumni and other media professionals more closely in the school.

 The school changed its name to the School of Journalism and Mass Communication to more accurately reflect the diversity and broadness of instruction.
 At the time, more than 70 percent of the school's undergraduates were in programs other than news-editorial journalism.

 The school created the visual communication sequence in 1991, and the dissolution of the Radio, Television and Motion Pictures program in 1993 brought several new faculty members to the school.
 The broadcast sequence became electronic communication in 1994.

 In 1995, the Park Foundation of Ithaca, N.Y., which later became the Triad Foundation, pledged $5.5 million for the first five years of the Park Fellowship Program, funding graduate educations in the school.
 The foundation also gave $1 million to construct the Park Library in Carroll Hall.
 It continues to be the school's largest benefactor.

-The school moved from Howell Hall to its current location in Carroll Hall in 1999.
+The school moved from Howell Hall to Carroll Hall in 1999.